-The Single Central Record is maintained in accordance with Keeping Children Safe in Education Part 3. (templates available from Wakefield HR)
+The Single Central Record is maintained in accordance with Keeping Children Safe in Education Part 3.

 We will obtain written confirmation from supply agencies that agency and third party staff have been appropriately checked and trained and ensure the correct person arrives in school.